Turnlings/quokka-interpreter/README.md

 ### Implemented

-- Dynamic Types (Integers, Floats and Strings)
+- Dynamic Types (Integers, Floats, Strings and Booleans)
-- Simple Arithmetic
+- Arithmetic and Comparators
 - Conditionals
 - While and For Loops
 - Functions